-RMC and ALCO have been delegated by the Board to manage the Bank's market risk strategy, policies and practices.
+The Board is ultimately responsible for ensuring the Bank has strong governance and risk management frameworks to properly identify, measure, monitor and control market risk.
+RMC and ALCO have been delegated by the Board to manage the Bank's market risk strategy, policies and practices, oversee the market risk framework to ensure proper internal control are in place and in compliance with the regulatory requirements.
 The Committee membership and attendees consist of the Chief Executive, Chief Risk Officer, Chief Financial Officer and various business lines.

+Three lines of defence approach is implemented to ensure effective risk management and enables the Bank to separate risk management activities among first line of defence (Treasury Division) who owns the risk and accountable for relevant risk control implementation; second line of defence (Market and Liquidity Risk Division) who oversees the first line, monitors risk management activities and supports controls and third line of defence who provides assurance that the risk management process is effectively in place.

-The Bank's market risk is managed by the Treasury Division (the first line of defence) and monitored by Market and Liquidity Risk Division (second line of defence).
-ALCO and RMC are performing the high level management in accordance with the guidelines and procedures laid down in the Market and Interest Rate Risk Management Policy that has been approved by the Board.
-Market and Liquidity Risk Division is the independent party to monitor the exposure.
-Market and Liquidity Risk Division is also responsible to conduct stress tests, develop relevant policies and procedures, and review the assumptions which is related with the risk measures.
+Market and Liquidity Risk Division is the independent party to monitor the risk exposure and responsible to conduct stress tests, develop relevant policies and procedures, and review the assumptions which is related with the risk measures.

-The Bank is mainly exposed to the foreign exchange risk arising from Renminbi and US dollar payables.
-Market and Liquidity Risk Division monitors the FX positions on daily basis.
-The FX position limit is set and approved in RMC and ALCO, and the FX exposure is reported to the committees on monthly basis to ensure the activities are within the risk limits.
+The Bank monitors the market risk exposures against risk control limits.
+The FX positions are being monitored on daily basis with management limits set and approved in committees.
+The FX exposure is reported to the committees on monthly basis to ensure the activities are within the risk limits.